Updated January 21, 2021

 Travelers who do not take a test are subject to Hawaii’s mandatory 14-day quarantine for incoming travelers.
 The quarantine began on March 26.
 Incoming travelers are required to self-quarantine in their home or another lodging for 14 days.
 Read the self-quarantine instructions here.

 Americans now have an extra year to get Real ID.
 The federal government has extended the deadline for Real ID to Oct.
 1, 2021.
-The original deadline had been October 1 of this year.
+The original deadline had been October 1, 2020.
 As of Oct.
 1, 2021, you will need a driver’s license that meets Real ID requirements in order to take a flight on a commercial airline.

 AAA Travel continues to monitor the situation and is in regular contact with our travel partners.
 Many destinations, including countries, states and cities, and travel providers, including airlines, hotels, cruise lines and tour operators have adjusted their policies and altered itineraries in response to the outbreak.